Formosa Plastics Group

-Formosa Plastics Group (FPG, 臺塑企業 (Tái Sù Jítuán)) is a titular Taiwanese conglomerate of diverse interests, including biotechnology, petrochemical processing and production of electronics components.
+Formosa Plastics Group (FPG, 臺塑企業 (TáiSù QìYè)) is a titular Taiwanese conglomerate of diverse interests, including biotechnology, petrochemical processing and production of electronics components.
 The group was founded by Wang Yung-ching and his brother Wang Yung-tsai, and is chaired by Wong Wen-yuan.
 Despite its name, its holdings include several companies prominent in the high tech electronics sector, including VIA Technologies and Nanya Technology Corporation.

 History

 Formosa Plastics Group was formed in 1954 to reflect vertical integration of the PVC manufacturing process by the Formosa Plastics Corporation (FPC).
 Nan Ya Plastics Processing Corp. was formed to purchase PVC resins produced by FPC.
 A third member of the group, New Eastern Plastics Product, was formed to manufacture those processed resins into consumer goods.
 Nan Ya and New Eastern were later merged into a single entity, Nan Ya Plastics Corp., and upstream integration was achieved in the 1990s through the construction of an ethylene-producing naphtha cracking plant and a coal-burning power plant.
 In Taiwan, FPG has also diversified into many other fields, including textiles, electronics, medicine, skin care, automobile manufacturing, gasoline retail and petroleum refining.

 FPG's overseas expansion has focused primarily on the United States and mainland China.
 The group has purchased or constructed many PVC factories and chemical production facilities in both countries.
 American holdings also include Texas properties containing over 200 oil wells and lands rich in natural gas, pipeline and production firms, and an ethylene plant in Point Comfort, Texas that was constructed in 1988.
 Chinese expansion has included a power plant in Zhuangzhou, Fujian Province and at least 40 FPG-built factories across the country.

 FPG's non-manufacturing operations include the Chang Gung Memorial Hospital, named after the late father of the FPG chairman, Wang Chang-gung.
 Since its founding in 1976, the non-profit hospital has expanded to 5 cities in Taiwan.
 In 1984, the Linkou branch undertook the first liver transplant operation in Asia.

 In the early 2010s the group became the primary backer of the Formosa Ha Tinh Steel Corporation, a large iron and steel works in Vietnam.

 FPG was responsible for a serious discharge of toxic pollution from one of its steel complexes.
 The release resulted in an estimated 115 tons of dead fish washing ashore in Vietnam.
 The environmental pollution negatively affected the livelihood of 200,000 people including local fishers.
 In July 2016, FPG pledged to pay compensation to Vietnamese impacted by the environmentally toxic discharge in the amount of $500 million.
 In February 2018 Hoang Duc Binh was jailed for 14 years for live streaming fisherman travelling to file a lawsuit over the plant's pollution.